silentwhaleluo/Database-Notes/SSIS.md

 	- Some data types are not supported

 ### Timestamp
-- Timestamp
+- Timestamp (now should be ROWVERSION)
 Timestamp is a data type that exposes automatically generated, unique binary numbers within a database
 	- size 8 bytes
 	- Does not preserve a data or a time
 	- When a row with timestamp modified or inserted a column, the incremented value is inserted in the timestamp column

 - Steps of inplementing
-	1. Add a column with timestamp in source table
+	1. Add a column with **ROWVERSION** datatype in source table
-	2. Create tracking table to store latest timestamp for inital or incremental load
+	2. Create tracking table and use **VARBINARY(8)** to store latest timestamp for inital or incremental load
-	3. Add a column with "Varbinary" data type in destination table to set expiry of a deleted rocrds
+	3. Add a column with "Varbinary(8)" data type in destination table to set expiry of a deleted rocrds
-	4. Create a stored procedure to perform inital or incremental load
+	4. Create a stored procedure with merge statement to perform inital or incremental load

 - Pros
 	- Good performance